mryap/fierce-robin/src/pages/posts/set-up-a-linux-workspace-on-windows-10.md

 The [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about) is a way to run a full Linux environment on Windows PC, without having to install a virtual machine, such as Virtual Box, VM Ware, or Hyper-V.

 I learn that enabling 'Turn Windows features on and off' and tick the box next to Windows Subsystem for Linux is the first step.
 It will not gives you the WSL 2.
-I need to download [the WSL2 Linux kernel update package for x64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi) and install it.
+I need to download [the WSL2 Linux kernel update package ](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi) and install it.

 ![](/images/windows-features.png)